Ahead of the Game: The Parents' Guide to Youth Sports Concussion

 Moser does a very good job of tracing the history of our understanding of concussion, giving credit where credit is due to such pioneers as neuropathologist Bennett Omalu, for example, for being the first to link concussions among former NFL players with the development of chronic traumatic encephalopathy (CTE).

-Like fellow MomsTEAM expert Bill Meehan's excellent book, Kids, Sports, and Concussion, Moser draws on her experience as a clinician to provide parents with helpful and informative case histories, including the story of Heidi Taggart, whose concussion journey her mom, Dorothy Bedford, chronicled in depth for MomsTEAM readers earlier this year in her cautionary tale, Unmarked Detour.
+Like fellow MomsTEAM expert Bill Meehan's excellent book, Kids, Sports, and Concussion, Moser draws on her experience as a clinician to provide parents with helpful and informative case histories, including the story of Heidi Taggart, whose concussion journey her mom, Dorothy Bedford, chronicled in depth for MomsTEAM readers in her cautionary tale, Unmarked Detour.
 Each chapter ends with a helpful summary, and the book concludes with several very helpful appendices listing resources (including MomsTEAM); a sports concussion card listing concussion signs and symptoms, steps to take in the event of a suspected concussion, and tips to remember; the academic phases of concussion recovery; and a state-by-state guide to new and pending concussion legislation.
 Ahead of the Game is meticulously researched and copiously footnoted, and as current as a book on a rapidly evolving field such as concussions can be.

 But there is also much in Moser's book that parents - even those with concussion experience - may be learning for the first time and find not only informative but perhaps surprising.
 For example, not only does she remind parents of the importance of monitoring their children for symptoms of concussion that may not appear for hours, if not days, after a concussion injury, but she explains why delayed symptoms are so typical in children and adolescents.